Want to be as free as the open road when it comes to your data? Same.

 Best Unlimited Data: T-Mobile

 Why we like it: T-Mobile is our pick for best but it was a close one.
 On their ONE plan, you get unlimited data, calls, and texts--with HD streaming included.
 The cost is $70 and includes taxes and fees.
 Sprint offers similar features with their Unlimited Freedom Plan for $60 but this doesn't include taxes and fees.
 With most carriers, overage fees are all but gone completely.
 Just know that streaming is optimized to 480p after a certain data threshold is reached.
+Another reason why the ONE plan is great is that Sprint offers the ONE plan 55+, also.
+This is essentially the same as the ONE plan but anyone 55+ can get TWO lines for $60.
+The ONE line of plans seem to get better and better with each rollout.

-Best Prepaid Unlimited Data: The People's Operator
+Best Prepaid Unlimited Data: Sprint Forward

-Cheapest Unlimited Data: Sprint
+Cheapest Unlimited Data: Rok Mobile

 Best Unlimited Data for Hotspot Tethering: T-Mobile